 How to initialize an array in Python

-Learn how to initialize arrays in Python.
-This guide covers different methods, tips, real-world applications, and how to debug common errors.
+Master Python array initialization.
+This guide covers various methods, pro tips, real-world examples, and how to debug common errors.

 Creating a basic list with square brackets